 The module website will be available to registered students three days in advance of module start.
 Module sessions will be opened on a weekly basis to enable tutor-led, gradual progression through the study materials and continuous assessment.

 Course registration is open, but please be aware that due to the increased demand it may take us longer to respond than usual.

 Registration closes 10 September 2022 (places subject to availability)

 Registration for current students:

 Registration for new students:

-English for Finance starts four times a year – in February, May, August and November.
+English for Finance starts three times a year – in January, May and September.